Accessibility Tools

 Red and blue lights may also be used to minimize inflammation.
 These treatments take 30 minutes and usually require six treatments in total.
 We do not currently use the vbeam laser or the pulse dye laser.
 We do not recommend these laser procedures during pregnancy.
 Insurance does not cover laser treatments for acne rosacea.

-What foods cause rosacea to flare up?
+What foods trigger rosacea flare-ups?

 • Cheese